What is a content marketing platform?

 A digital experience platform (DXP) is an evolution of a traditional CMS and often has a CMP component included.
 This kind of component optimizes the entire content creation and delivery process according to a predefined customer journey.
 It also provides personalization and segmentation capabilities to deliver optimized user journeys across social media, web and mobile applications.

-With a platform like Optimizely Content Cloud, you get all of the benefits of a CMP built into the DXP.
+With a platform like Optimizely CMS, you get all of the benefits of a CMP built into the DXP.
 Optimizely makes it possible to deliver rich and engaging digital experiences with optimized content according to your analytics and experimentation data.

 For any campaign, a DXP allows you to design experiences based on research, create new content quickly and deliver these experiences to every digital platform.